thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/necsim_library.rst.txt

 Licence
 -------
-This project is released under BSD-3 See file **LICENSE.txt** or go to
+This project is released under MIT See file **LICENSE.txt** or go to
 `here <https://opensource.org/licenses/BSD-3-Clause>`__ for full license details.